Rahul2k/GAN_MNIST/README.md

     Conv2D layers perform strided convolutions to generate feature vector, which in turn is used for classification.

 ### Generator Trainer :
-    To implement the adversarial game, the discriminator weights need to be fixed.
-Hence a separate model for generator training is required.
+    To implement the adversarial game, the discriminator weights need to be fixed. <br> Hence a separate model for generator training is required.

 ## Results :